 As of Admission, Dr. Cornelius Baur has been appointed as Executive Director.
 Dr. Cornelius Baur is the Chief Executive Officer of the Company ("CEO") and is also the Company's compliance officer.
-With effect as of December 1, 2021, Dr. Thomas Rudolph has been appointed as Executive Director and is the Chief Investment Officer of the Company ("CIO") and the company secretary.
+With effect as of 1 December 2021, Dr. Thomas Rudolph has been appointed as Executive Director and is the Chief Investment Officer of the Company ("CIO") and the company secretary.

 With effect as of Admission, Mr. Peer M. Schatz became a Non-Executive Director.
 With effect as of 16 November 2021, Mr. Stefan Winners, Dr. Axel Herberg and Dr. Stefan Oschmann have been appointed as Non-Executive Directors.
 As of Admission, Mr. Stefan Winners has been appointed as chairman of the Board ("Chairman") and Dr. Axel Herberg has been appointed as vice chairman of the Board.
-Mr. Stefan Winners and Mr. Peer M. Schatz are non-independent Non-Executive Directors.
-Both Dr. Axel Herzberg and Mr. Stefan Oschmann are independent Non-Executive Directors.
+Mr. Stefan Winners and Mr. Peer M. Schatz are non-independent Non-Executive

+Directors.
+Both Dr. Axel Herberg and Mr. Stefan Oschmann are independent Non-Executive Directors.

 The Company will be effectively managed in Germany.
-All Directors are appointed until the end of the Company's general meeting to be held in 2025.
+After completion of the Business Combination it is envisaged that the Company's place of effective management will be moved from Germany to Austria.